 You’ll get way more out of a Cockapoo than sit, down, and stay.
 These dogs live for more complicated routines, as this Cockapoo who can do 20 tricks in under three minutes shows.
 Cockapoos have even been known to break out a dance move or two, and love a good dog puzzle.
 So yes, they’re happy to be show-offs and prove exactly what they can do.

 Although they don’t need a ton of exercise every day, Cockapoos are super energetic.
 They walk with a pep in their step, and you’ll see them run in circles on a regular basis.
 Some Fetch?
 They’re pretty much always happy to play, whether it’s across a living room or across a park.
 Some people say they never really lose their ‘puppy’ personality.
 Don’t be surprised if their enthusiasm rubs off on you—it’s hard to see their happy, excited faces and not feel a bit better about the world in general.

 While the Cockapoo’s droopy ears are really cute, they can also lead to ear infections if not properly maintained, since not as much fresh air is getting to them.
 The veterinarian can help advise Cockapoo parents on how best to clean their ears.
 Making sure the groomer is clipping excess hair in that area can help, too.

 5. If you want fresh dog kisses, you’ll need to regularly brush their teeth

-Small dogs tend to have tartar buildup and other dental issues that lead to loss of teeth more often than larger dogs.
+Small dogs tend to have tartar buildup and other dental issues that lead to loss of teeth more often than larger dogs, according to the American Kennel Club.
 The Cockapoo is no exception.
 Keeping their lovable smiles healthy takes dedication in the form of daily tooth brushing and regular check-ups with the vet to avoid any dental problems.
 The reward is a happy, healthy pet who can give you all the sloppy face kisses you desire—without the worst dog breath.

 6. Cockapoos don’t shed much